scshasha/dreamshare/README.md

 # dreamshare
-Create the webpage as per sreenshot on the preview folder.
+The task given was to code a responsive webpage as per given screenshot within ./preview folder.